Brijuni Islands National Park off the western coast of Istria

 Carefully Preserved Park-Like Landscapes

-Brijuni is known for its carefully preserved park-like landscapes, combining native Mediterranean flora with exotic plant species introduced over centuries.
+Brijuni is known for its carefully preserved park-like landscapes, combining native Mediterranean flora with exotic plant species introduced over the centuries.

 Events & Culture